AMS-QF/TAQ-Data/README.md

 ### Conda Tips
 - `environment.yml` is a file that contains all the dependencies for the conda environment
-    - Will have to update path name on this yml file
+    - Will have to update the path name on this yml file
 - `query_user_environment.yml` is a file that contains all the dependencies for the conda environment for the query user on the server
-- If conda environment is not working, try to update conda using `conda update -n base -c defaults conda`.
+- If the conda environment is not working, try to update conda using `conda update -n base -c defaults conda`.

-Feel free to create a directory for your own research called `personal_research` in the root directory of the repo.
-This directory is ignored by git and can be used to store your own scripts and data
+Feel free to create a directory for your research called `personal_research` in the root directory of the repo.
+This directory is ignored by Git and can be used to store your scripts and data

-**Do not republish, distribute or utilize the sample data found in this repo for any purposes other than academic research**
+**Do not republish, distribute, or utilize the sample data found in this repo for any purposes other than academic research**